Written by Milly Whitehead on 02 / 03 / 2022

 Every year we are on standby – we have the world covered, projects all lined up and we wait…patiently, and with curiosity, to see where the next generation of gapper is going to head.
-Australia was last year, but this year, the graduating class of 2018 are ditching our Antipodean friends and are heading to certain countries in Central and South America and in particular these 3 bad boys…
+Last year was all about Costa Rica and but this year South America is having it's time in the sun.
+Our Leapers are choosing to combine spending time in both Central and South America and in particular these 4 bad boys…

 Let’s take a peek…